 When federal air tests found elevated levels of asbestos last September at the Northshore Mining Co. in Silver Bay, Minn., mine safety officials couldn’t issue fines or order safety improvements.

-New, stricter rules on asbestos in mines remain stalled, 20 months after being proposed.
+New, stricter rules on asbestos exposure in mines remain stalled, 20 months after being proposed.
 And under the current airborne asbestos limit, which is 20 times higher than the limit for other industries, Northshore’s processing plant is not in violation.

 Now, regulators find themselves under renewed pressure to deal with dusty conditions in iron mining.
 This week, the state Health Department reported that 52 male Iron Range miners died of mesothelioma, a rare cancer caused by inhaling asbestos, from 1988 to 2005.